 What most of them have in common, though, is a high percentage of alcohol and a slightly smoky taste with a hint of sweetness.

-For a long time, it was only available in the Chiapas region because it was prohibited to sell the spirit outside its native region.
-But everything changed just nine years ago, and now Pox is starting to gain traction in bars across Mexico and the US.
+For a long time, Pox was only available in the Chiapas region as it was prohibited to sell the spirit outside its native territory.
+But that changed nine years ago, and now Pox is starting to gain traction in bars across Mexico and the US.

 What does Pox taste like?

 The taste of Pox can vary widely.
 But the majority combine a light smokiness with sweetness from the corn.

 This mix of toasty notes and the sweet aftertaste is comparable with that of a good Rum.
 More corn-heavy versions are comparable to the flavor of smoked corn tortillas.

 Thus, Pox is an excellent replacement for Rum, making it an attractive option for twists on classic Tiki cocktails like the Mai-Tai.